including 17 natives and 18 non-natives

 The recordings were organized according to the speakers’ language skills.
 The group A (17 speakers) consists of native-speakers.
 Non-native speakers recordings (Polish nationals) were placed in the Group B (25 speakers).

-The MODALITY is described in a more detailed way in this paper:
+The MODALITY database is described in a more detailed way in this paper devoted to its application:

 Fusce id purus.
 Ut varius tincidunt libero.
 Phasellus dolor.
 Maecenas vestibulum mollis diam.
 Pellentesque ut neque.